ieeesb-nitdgp/Arcane/README.md

 Now you can play the quiz with the player instance that you created

 - To upgrade anyone to level 2 make the count2 variable in admin panel = 0

+## License
+This is a starware ⭐, which means you can use this code as long as you star the repo.